labtrac/test-documentation/documentation/online.md

 - - -

-The dashboard in labtrac online displays a number of visual reports including;
+The dashboard in Labtrac online displays a number of visual reports including;

 + **Due Out Today**